 Of course, you may not enjoy the taste of water, particularly tap water.
-As an alternative result, you might consider drinking water flavored with fresh lemon,lime, cumber, or mint.
-Also try eating more soup or drinking suger free tea and consume fruits high in water content.
+As an alternative result, you might consider drinking water flavoured with fresh lemon, lime, cumber, or mint.
+Also, try eating more soup or drinking sugar-free tea and consuming fruits high in water content.

 Water can also combat high blood pressure and can decrease your cholesterol levels.
 It is known to be a remedy against water retention, kidney trouble, skin problems, and migraines while consumption has even help been linked to cancer prevention.

 Drinking more water can also enhance your muscle tone, helping you to achieve a more clearly defined physique.
-Therefore, it is particularly important that you drink a great deal of water if you enter into a strength training program.
+Therefore, you must drink a great deal of water if you enter into a strength training program.
 You cannot expect your muscles to work properly if you do not hydrate them with water.

 The temperature of your water can also make a significant difference.
-It is believed that water that is cold is digested faster than water that is of a higher temperature.
-In fact, water that is relatively cold in temperature can actually serve as a calorie-burner.
+It is believed that cold water is digested faster than water that is of a higher temperature.
+Relatively cold water can serve as a calorie burner.